 As you can see in the VIDEO RECIPE baked palermo cutlets are simple and quick to prepare, and they have a really inviting color.
 I assure you that they will not make you regret the traditional fried cutlets in the clarified oil or butter.

-Put lemon juice in a dish, l & #8217; olive oil, some’ oregano, salt and chopped parsley.
+Put lemon juice in a dish, extra virgin olive oil, a little oregano, salt and chopped parsley.
 Turn the slices of meat you have chosen into the marinade, so that they are evenly impregnated on both sides.
 Cover with food film and let stand for at least 30 minutes.

-Meanwhile, prepare the breadcrumbs by stirring the grated bread, pecorino, some’ salt and oregano.
+Meanwhile, prepare the breadcrumbs by stirring the grated bread, pecorino, a little salt and oregano.
 Often I also add sesame seeds, but it's my personal variant.
 Coat a baking tray with baking paper and grease it with extra virgin olive oil.

 Preheat oven to 200 degrees ventilated.
 Wrap each slice in the seasoned grated bread mixture, pressing well and making sure that the pan is compact and even.
 Lay the slices in a baking tray and spray again with a few drips of extra virgin olive oil.
 Bake for 10-15 minutes or until the baked palermitana cutlets are golden and crispy, turning the slices in the middle of cooking.
 Serve immediately with a sumptuous and fresh FENNEL SALAD AND ORANGES.
 Bon appétit!